 Dietary fiber, also known as roughage, is an indigestible plant carbohydrate that aids digestion.
 Fiber can be classified into two different types: soluble or insoluble.

-Soluble fiber dissolves in water and turns into a gel-like substance that helps lower blood cholesterol and glucose levels, which is important for cardiovascular health (2).
+Soluble fiber dissolves in water and turns into a gel-like substance in the GI tract that helps lower blood cholesterol and glucose levels, which is important for cardiovascular health (2).
 Foods high in soluble fiber include: